Menu

 Press 4 slack-water tank relocated to outside foundry building.

-No. 1 Drawbench PLC installed.
+No. 1 Copper Tube Mill Drawbench PLC installed.

 Upgrade of power supply to D Pot Furnace and Loewy Press (No. 4) pumps.